keymanapp/help.keyman.com/developer/language/guide/rota-keys.md

 any(circum) + "^" > index(vowel, 1)    c Point of rotation
 ```

 Now, this rule is a bit different.
-The vowel directly changes to the accented vowels when <kbd>/</kbd> is typed; it will do this four times and then reverts back to the initial vowel.
+The vowel directly changes to the accented vowel when <kbd>/</kbd> is typed; it will do this four times and then reverts back to the initial vowel.

 ```keyman
 any(vowel) + '/' > index(acute, 1)
 any(acute) + '/' > index(grave, 1)
 any(grave) + '/' > index(circum, 1)